aspxcor/Computer-Vision-Learning/README.md

 # Computer-Vision-Learning
 Some Projects About Computer Vision to Help us Learn Computer Vision Better

-Hw1~Hw3 are the homework iin the ZJU Computer Vision class.
+Hw1~Hw3 are the homework in the ZJU Computer Vision class.
 To be continued...

 ## Homework 1.
 Make a silent short video by using OpenCV
 ### Program description